Useful Patch: Merchant Center audit first, safe fixes first, no approval guarantees.

 • Only request review after the account is genuinely cleaner

-Where the audit helps
+Where a structured audit helps

 Useful Patch does not invent GTINs, fake compliance, or promise that a review will pass.
 If the safest answer is “do not change this blindly”, that is part of the value.